 CLASSIFICATION VARIABLES :

-Companies frequently undertake several activities that should be classified in different classes of the National Classification of Economic Activities.
+Enterprises frequently undertake several activities that should be classified in different classes of the National Classification of Economic Activities.
 In general, the activities carried out by an economic unit can be divided into three types: main activity, secondary activity/s and auxiliary activity/s: the main activity differs from the secondary ones in that it generates the greatest added value.
 For the purposes of the SBS, enterprises are classified according to their main activity.

 Geographical distribution, by Autonomous Community.
-The companies can have establishments or premises in different geographical locations, and they can also carry out their management and administration in one of these sites or another located in the same or in another community.
+The enterprises can have establishments or premises in different geographical locations, and they can also carry out their management and administration in one of these sites or another located in the same or in another community.
 The SBS presents a breakdown by Autonomous Community for certain variables (number of local units, turnover, wages and salaries, investment in tangible assets and staff employed) considering the location of these premises.

 ANALYSIS VARIABLES :